 One of the advantages of attending ICE is the periodic invitation to attend or volunteer at events that take place in this vibrant city.
 Particularly in the spring and fall, fundraisers and galas feature the city's star chefs who offer ICE student volunteers opportunities to work with their teams.
-Food & Wine's Best New Chefs party, the Citymeals-on-Wheels fundraiser in Rockefeller Center and City Harvest's annual BID are among the premier events.
+A few examples of past events include: Food & Wine's Best New Chefs party, the Citymeals-on-Wheels fundraiser in Rockefeller Center and City Harvest's annual BID.
 Plus, event hosts and sponsors often provide seats, access or discounts for ICE students.